Leonecas/Advent-of-Code/README.md

 ## Why I'm Doing This
 - Practice programming outside class
 - Improve problem-solving skills
-- Prepare for future courses (AC, PO, LP)
+- Prepare for future course
 - Build a coding portfolio

 ## How to Use